conorwalsh1/Portfolio-Project-1/README.md

     -   #### Typography
         -   The Amiri font is used for any headers or titles whilst Open Sans is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Amiri and Open Sans are both distinguished and legible fonts, Amiri being extremely effective in titles as it has an elegant charm.
     -   #### Imagery
         -   Imagery is a key component of my sites make up.
 The landing image shows the 'Rock of Cashel' in all of it's glory with the contrast of the grey really popping against the green grass.
 Futher down the site I use two images that cover the page fully in width but only about a third of the page in height.
 They act as dividing images to break the flow of the page.
-They both harbour warm colors which trigger a positive emotional reaction in the site browser.
+They both harbour warm colors which trigger a positive emotional reaction in the site user.
 I chose the second divider image set above the 'Contact' div specifically as it shows the 'Rock' at sunset, illustrating to the site browser that they are reaching the end of the page.

             I created a second page on the site under the 'Competition' link in the navigation bar which is made up mostly of imagery.
-The link will bring the site browser to the results page of a seasonaly run photo competition where members of the public vote on what they believe is the most impressive picture submitted and the prize winner is allocated a sum of €250.
-Imagery is an important part of the website as these exquisite images show how colossal the 'Rock' is, reminiding locals who have grown accustomed to living in the shadow of the 'Rock' how lucky they are to live so close to it, whilst encouraging tourists from both within and outside Ireland to come visit to see it in all its majesty for themselves.
+The link will bring the site user to the results page of a seasonaly run photo competition where members of the public vote on what they believe is the most impressive picture submitted and the competition winner is allocated a prize of €250.
+Imagery is an important part of the website as these exquisite images show how colossal the Rock is, reminiding locals who have grown accustomed to living in the shadow of the Rock how lucky they are to live so close to it, whilst encouraging tourists from both within and outside Ireland to come visit to see it in all its majesty for themselves.

 *   ### Wireframes